Solar power in Denmark

+Solar power in Denmark amounts to 4,832 MW of grid-connected PV capacity at the end of September 2025, and contributes to a government target to use 100% renewable electricity by 2030 and 100% renewable energy by 2050.
+Solar power produced 11.2% of Danish electricity generation in 2024, the highest share in the Nordic countries.

-Solar power in Denmark is at 2,339 MW (grid-connected) by mid-2022, and contributes to a goal to use 100% renewable energy by 2050.
-The goal of 200 MW of photovoltaics by 2020 was reached eight years early, in 2012, and 36 MW was being installed each month.
-Denmark had 790 MW in late 2015.
-A total of 3,400 MW is expected to be installed by 2030.
+The goal of 200 MW of photovoltaics by 2020 was reached eight years early, in 2012.
+Projections of future capacity have continued to increase; a total of 9,000 MW (9 GW) is expected to be installed by 2030.

 Many solar-thermal district heating plants exist and are planned in Denmark.

 Installed capacity

 Timeline

 Solar power provided 1.4 TWh, or the equivalent of 4.3% or 3.6% of Danish electricity consumption in 2021.
 In 2018, the number was 2.8 percent.

 Denmark has lower solar insolation than many countries closer to Equator, but lower temperatures increase production.
 Modern solar cells decrease production by 0.25% per year.